JordanForeman/task-parallel-example/README.md

-data-parallel-example
+task-parallel-example
 =====================

-*An example of a data-parallel program using OpenCL*
+*An example of a task-parallel program using OpenCL*

 This program generates a random matrix (10x10, easily changed), and runs a simple function involving addition and multiplication in a data-parallel fashion on each item in the matrix.